-The ability to speak another language and to communicate with other cultures is a normal expectation in a world in which geographical distances are reduced by technology and media and Epsom College prides itself on reflecting its international outlook in the teaching of Modern Languages.
+The ability to speak another language and to communicate with other cultures is a normal expectation in a world in which geographical distances are reduced by technology and media.
+Epsom College prides itself on reflecting its international outlook in the teaching of Modern Languages.

-It is no secret that in the employment market, a second language is often the factor that makes an applicant stand out and in some management or law careers, it might well be a prerequisite for an interview.
+In the employment market, a second language often makes an applicant stand out, and in some management or law careers it might well be a prerequisite for an interview.
 Combined courses with a language are, therefore, increasingly popular and have been much developed by universities.

-The necessity for mastering other languages is not least emphasised by the increasing diversity of languages on the Internet and, indeed, the increasing number of native speakers of languages other than English and Chinese.
-For instance it is predicted that the number of French speakers will increase from the current 200 million in the world to over 400 million by 2025, largely through economic growth in African countries.
+The necessity for mastering other languages is emphasised by the increasing diversity of languages on the Internet and the increasing number of native speakers of languages other than English and Chinese.
+It is predicted that the number of French speakers worldwide will increase from 200 million today to over 400 million by 2025, largely thanks to the economic growth in African countries.
 A similar trend can be observed with regard to Spanish in South and Central America.
-However, a very strong favourite amongst European employers remains German, the most widely spoken language in Europe with over 90 million speakers, which, due to its strong economic position, also occupies the third rank of languages used on the Internet, before Spanish, French and Chinese.
+German, meanwhile, remains Europe's most widely-spoken language and a strong favourite amongst European employers.
+Given Europe's strong economic position, German is also the third most popular language on the Internet, before Spanish, French and Chinese.